Canary Island Date Palm (Phoenix canariensis) Care Indoors, Propagation and Common Problems

 Where to Buy

-Canary Island Date Palm, Phoenix canariensis
+Canary Island Date Palm Care Indoors

-Phoenix canariensis requires repotting every 2-3 years only when it becomes pot-bound.
+Phoenix canariensis care requires repotting every 2-3 years only when it becomes pot-bound.
 Regular pruning is necessary to keep it neat and tidy as well as minimize pest and disease infestations.
 Keep reading for more on these conditions and how to provide them..

 Light Requirements